Gluck – No Prefix, No Suffix Queer Artist

 Gluck attended St John’s Wood School of Art between 1913 and 1916 before moving to west Cornwall and joining the artists’ colony in Lamorna where she bought a studio.
 However, Gluck didn’t want to be a part of any movement and always insisted on one-man exhibitions working her way on her own.

-To create Gluck, the young girl chose her own name and to her father’s distress she began dressing androgynously in trousers and ties (she even posed to Tatler Society Magazine at the beginning of her career).
+To create Gluck, the young artist chose this name and, to her father’s distress, began dressing androgynously in trousers and ties (she even posed for Tatler Society Magazine at the beginning of her career).
 However, Gluck didn’t chase fame, mostly painting flowers and portraits.
-No prefix, suffix, or quotes, wrote Gluck on the back of each of her prints to make obvious her choice.
+“No prefix, suffix, or quotes,” wrote Gluck on the back of each of her prints to make obvious her choice.

-"They sat in the third row, and she felt [that] the intensity of the music fused them into one person and matched their love.
+They sat in the third row, and she felt [that] the intensity of the music fused them into one person and matched their love.

-Now it is out, she wrote to Nesta, and to the rest of the Universe, I call Beware!
+Now it is out, and to the rest of the Universe, I call Beware!
 Beware!
 We are not to be trifled with.